Natural Gas Laws and Incentives in New Hampshire

 State Energy Strategy Development

-The New Hampshire Office of Energy Planning (Office), in consultation with the New Hampshire Energy Advisory Council, prepared a 10-year energy strategy for the state.
-The Office will review and update the strategy at least every three years.
-Among other issues, the strategy addresses the impact of transportation policies and programs on electricity energy needs in the state.
-The recommendations in the strategy include enabling and encouraging adoption of plug-in electric vehicles, and reducing unnecessary idling.
+The New Hampshire Office of Energy Planning (Office), in consultation with the New Hampshire Energy Advisory Council, prepared a 10-year energy strategy for the state that addresses the impact of transportation policies and programs on electricity energy needs in the state in 2018.
+Strategy recommendations include enabling and encouraging adoption of plug-in electric vehicles and reducing unnecessary idling.
+The Office will review and update the strategy triennially.
 For more information, including the final strategy, visit the Energy Strategy Revision website.
 (Reference New Hampshire Revised Statutes 4:E1)

 More Laws and Incentives